How to Fix Drum light failure on Whirlpool WFW9620HW (Front Load)

 Step 1

-Open the washer door and watch for any interior light activation.
-If no lights come on at all, the door switch is the most likely culprit, since the control board relies on the switch signal to know the door is open before powering the drum light.
-This quick check tells you whether you’re dealing with a switch failure or a light-specific problem before you touch any components.
+Open the washer door and check for any interior light activation.
+If no lights come on at all, the door switch is likely the issue, as the control board relies on this signal to know the door is open before powering the drum light.
+This quick check can help determine if you’re dealing with a switch failure or a light-specific problem before any components are touched.

 Step 2

 Unplug the machine before prying the door jamb trim with a flat-head screwdriver to access the door switch plunger.
-Set your multimeter to Rx1 and test continuity: the switch should read open when the door is open and closed when the plunger is depressed — any deviation means the switch has failed and needs replacement.
-A faulty switch is one of the most common causes of a completely dead interior light, so confirm this before going deeper into the electrical circuit.
+Set your multimeter to Rx1 and test continuity: the switch should read open when the door is open and closed when the plunger is depressed.
+Any deviation indicates a failed switch that needs replacement.
+A faulty switch is a common cause of a completely dead interior light, so confirm this before diving deeper into the electrical circuit.

 Step 3

 If the door switch tests good, unplug the machine and locate the drum light assembly inside the front of the drum behind its snap-fit plastic cover.
-Disconnect the wiring lead, then restore power and test voltage at the connector with the door held open — you’re looking for 12V DC, which confirms the control board’s LED driver circuit is functioning.
+Disconnect the wiring lead, then restore power and test voltage at the connector with the door held open.
+You should see 12V DC, which confirms the control board’s LED driver circuit is functioning.
 Use a non-contact voltage tester first as a safety check before placing your meter probes.

 Step 4

-A reading of zero volts at the light connector means the LED driver circuit on the control board has failed, because that circuit is responsible for supplying regulated 12V to the drum light.
-No amount of light assembly swapping will fix the symptom in this case, so the control board must be replaced.
-Note the full model number and serial number before ordering to ensure you get the correct board revision.
+A reading of zero volts at the light connector indicates a failure in the LED driver circuit on the control board, as this circuit is responsible for supplying regulated 12V to the drum light.
+In this case, no amount of light assembly swapping will fix the issue, so the control board must be replaced.
+Make sure to note the full model number and serial number before ordering to ensure you get the correct board revision.

 Step 5

-If 12V is present at the connector, the LED drum light assembly itself has failed internally — a common failure mode for sealed LED modules that cannot be repaired.
-Replace it with Whirlpool part W11546629, which pushes directly into the housing with no screws required.
-Align the tabs carefully before pressing it home to avoid cracking the snap-fit housing.
+If 12V is present at the connector, then the LED drum light assembly itself has failed internally.
+This is a common failure mode for sealed LED modules that cannot be repaired.
+Replace it with Whirlpool part W11546629, which simply pushes directly into the housing with no screws required.
+Align the tabs carefully before pressing it in to avoid cracking the snap-fit housing.

 Step 6

 Plug the washer back in and open and close the door several times to confirm the drum light activates reliably every time.
-If the light works intermittently rather than consistently, go back and check the door switch contacts for wear, as marginal contact resistance can cause inconsistent signaling to the control board.
-A fully successful repair means the light responds immediately on every door opening with no delay or flicker.
+If the light works intermittently rather than consistently, go back and check the door switch contacts for wear.
+Marginal contact resistance can cause inconsistent signaling to the control board.
+A successfully completed repair means the light responds immediately with no delay or flicker.

 Where to Buy Replacement Parts